AntonioRivera03/First_Game_CS_unity/README.md

 #Preview
 <h1>Examples</h1>

 <p>The point of the game is to weave in and out of rocks(circles) flying at you to try and reach a high level/score.
-Simple enough <br>This was my first game that I spent around an hour and a half on to create.
+Simple enough. <br>This was my first game that I spent around an hour and a half on to create.
 Also my first time using C#, however, my knowledge in Java made it so that I had to look up maybe three things about the language to write in it which is great.
 Some things I didnt add which I will add when I come back to this are</p>
 <li>Power ups</li>